 Witness: ‘Al Bashir office manager handed out millions of Euros in Sudan’

-Sudan’s former dictator Al Bashir “gave his office manager more than €10 million to dole out to several institutions and militia in the month before he was ousted from power”.
-Speaking as a defence witness, former office manager Yasser Basheer admitted this during Saturday’s session of the corruption trial against Al Bashir.
+Sudan’s former dictator Omar Al Bashir “gave his office manager more than €10 million to dole out to several institutions and militia in the month before he was ousted from power”.
+Speaking as a defence witness, Al Bashir's former office manager admitted this during Saturday’s session of the corruption trial against the deposed president.

 Al Bashir was officially ‘ indicted last week for possessing illicit foreign currency and corruption.

-Former office manager Yasser Basheer testified he once delivered millions of Euros to Abdelrahim Hamdan who was deputy head of the paramilitary Rapid Support Forces (RSF) and brother of RSF commander Lt Gen Mohamed Hamdan ‘Hemeti’,’ now a member of the Sovereign Council.
-Basheer testified that Hemeti was present when the money was handed over.
+Former office manager Yasir Bashir testified he once delivered millions of Euros to Abdelrahim Hamdan who was deputy head of the paramilitary Rapid Support Forces (RSF) and brother of RSF commander Lt Gen Mohamed Hamdan ‘Hemeti’,’ now a member of the Sovereign Council.
+Bashir testified that Hemeti was present when the money was handed over.

-Basheer also said that Al Bashir was the only person with a key to a room at the presidential palace where millions of Euros were stacked.
-In April Radio Dabanga reported that cash worth hundreds of millions of Euros was seized from Al Bashir’s Khartoum residence.
+Bashir also said that Al Bashir was the only person with a key to a room at the presidential palace where millions of Euros were stacked.
+In April, Radio Dabanga reported that cash worth hundreds of millions of Euros was seized from Al Bashir’s Khartoum residence.
 Investigators said during the trial that more than $130 million was found at the ’ residence in April.

 At the first session of the trial last week Al Bashir claimed that he had received $25 million from Saudi Crown Prince Mohammed Bin Salman, but that he had given away all of that money.